ibehren1/fw-gui/README.md

-# vyos-fw-gui
+# VyOS-FW-GUI

-## GUI for creating VyOS firewall rule configurations
+## GUI for Managing VyOS Firewall Rule Configurations

 The web GUI allows the user to visually create and manage group objects, firewall chains/rules and filter chains/rules for multiple firewalls.
-Additionally, user can push the created policy to the firewalls via SSH connectivity via the Napalm framework or download the configuation commands to apply via console.
+Additionally, user can push the created policy to the firewalls via SSH connectivity via the Napalm-VyOS framework or download the configuation commands to apply via console.
 Additionally, user can import/export a JSON file of the vyos-fw-gui configuration to move between instances of the GUI.

 | | |
 | - | - |